skytides/FulfillSpigot/README.md

 - **FlamePaper**
 - **FulfillSpigot** (containing its own custom patches)

-- Note: The server connection class is from another Spigot, though I can't remember its name.
+- Note: The ServerConnection class is from another Spigot, though I can't remember its name.
 This class was given to me by someone who may own that Spigot, so credit goes to them.

 Please ensure **all credits** are properly given if you decide to use patches from FulfillSpigot in your own projects.